jyo-p-27/Data-Analysis-Projects/Customer churn prevention/README.md

 -> It reflects a real-world analytics workflow, from problem framing to business impact.

+Live Dashboard Link : ()

 Feel free to connect or reach out if you’d like to discuss this project or similar analytics use cases.

+Connect with Me

+LinkedIn -> www.linkedin.com/in/jyothip0206

+Mail -> jyothipavan2762@gmail.com

-⭐ If you found this project interesting, feel free to star the repo!
+If you found this project interesting, feel free to star the repo! ⭐